-(C-ID: SOCI 150) Prerequisite: None.
-Recommended: English 28, English 363, or placement into English 101.
+Recommended: English 28, English as a Second Language 363, or placement into English 101.
+Lecture, 3 hours.

 This course examines the definitions, history, and experiences of ethnic and racial groups in this country.
 Attention is given to Black, Latino, Native American, Asian American, Arab Americans, and white ethnic groups.
 Discussion includes the social, economic, and political factors affect racial/ethnic group relations; the sources of discrimination and prejudice; and whether social equality between different groups is possible.